How Much Is Renters Insurance?

 How much does renters insurance cost?
-Well, the short answer is — it depends on your policy.
-But most policies are extremely affordable — often less than $20 a month.
-So, for the cost of about three fancy coffees or one large pizza, you could get the coverage you need.
-Pretty good deal, don’t you think?
+The short answer is — it depends on your policy.
+But most policies are extremely affordable.
+In fact, average renters insurance policies are often less than $15 a month.
+So for the cost of about three fancy coffees or one large pizza, you could get the coverage you need for your apartment or home.

 There are several factors that can affect the price of your renters policy.
 Let’s break a few of them down.

-The location of your rental will definitely affect your insurance rate.
-If your area is prone to natural disasters or is high-crime, your rate will probably be higher than an area that is relatively safer.
+Where is the location of your rental?
+The location of your rental may also affect your insurance rate.
+If your area is prone to natural disasters or crime, your renters insurance rate will probably be higher than an area that is relatively safer.

-Finally, insurance companies often offer perks for buying a renters policy in the form of discounts.
-There are a ton of different discounts, and they vary by insurance company.
-Many popular discounts are awarded for things like paperless billing, setting up automatic payments, buying multiple policies from the same company (called bundling in the insurance world), safety discounts, etc. It’s always best to check with your agent to make sure you’re taking advantage of every discount you qualify for.
+Finally, insurance companies often offer discounts that can lower the average cost of your renters insurance.
+Many popular discounts are awarded for things like paperless billing, setting up automatic payments, buying multiple policies (such as bundling home and auto) from the same company, safety discounts, and even having smart home technology can help you save money on your renters insurance rates.
+It’s always best to check with your agent to make sure you’re taking advantage of every discount you qualify for.